ivanov/kanten/README.md

 [ ] search using / (to seek around)
 [x] highlight words in the text
 [x] highlight searched word (switch to ANSIText?)
+[ ] parse shell escaped characters properly
+    - so we can read man pages
+    - look at the piped output of grep --color=always
+    - I think the Qt console has some code for this?
 [x] replace searched words with highlighted version
+[ ] highlight current matched search item differently than some other
-[ ] wrap-around optionally
+    - traverse the contents, and change an 'important' to somehting else [ ] wrap-around optionally
 [x] going forward 4 times and then going back 4 doesn't work :(
     maybe related: